isomerpages/isomerpages-govtech/media/technews/_posts/2024-04-19-su-giam-grassroots-leader-collector-tech-kaki.md

 Later in December 2022, I was asked by a team from GovTech to help with usability ​​testing for [SupportGoWhere](https://supportgowhere.life.gov.sg/){:target="_blank"}.

-The test aimed to understand my first-hand experience with an upcoming feature to be launched, which was designed to assist citizens in understanding their eligible financial benefits.
-We had an hour's discussion about their website prototype, and I gave feedback on the website's usability and the feature's usefulness.
+The purpose of the usability test was to gauge my first-hand experience with an upcoming feature intended to help citizens understand their eligible financial benefits.
+During the one-hour session, we delved into a discussion about their website prototype and I provided feedback on both the website's usability and the usefulness of the feature.

 The experience, along with seeing GovTech's approach to developing technology from an 'outside-in' perspective, spurred me to finally become a part of Tech Kaki in March 2023.